godak9/Election_Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
-## Overview of the Election Audit
-Explain the purpuse of the analysis

-## Challenge Summary
-### Election Audit Result: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
-- How many votes were cast in this congressional election?
-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-- Which county had the largest number of votes?
-- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 ### Election-Audit Summary In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.